7 Tips for Parents for Preventing Teen Substance Abuse

-As a parent, it can feel overwhelming when faced with the wide variety of risks facing our teens today.
-There’s no magic bullet to prevent teen addiction, and it can happen to anyone.
-But you can do everything in your power to help your teen by giving them the tools they need to face these risks head-on.
-Here are seven tips to help you and your teen (or pre-teen) survive the dangerous minefield of teen addiction.
+Parenting a teen can feel overwhelming.
+There’s no magic bullet to preventing teen substance abuse — it can happen to anyone.
+But you may be able to help your teen by giving them the tools they need to face these risks head-on.
+Here are seven tips to help you and your teen (or pre-teen) survive the dangerous minefield of teen substance abuse.

-If you don’t know what your teen is facing when they walk out of your door, you can’t properly arm them with the tools they need to navigate the risks.
-When you were a teenager, you probably experimented with cigarettes, drinking, and maybe smoking marijuana.
+If you don’t know what your teen is facing when they walk out of your door, you can’t properly provide them with the tools they need to navigate the risks.
+When you were a teenager, you may have experimented with cigarettes, drinking, or smoking marijuana.

-Today’s teens have an entirely different set of addictions facing them, from social media to vaping to prescription pills.
+Today’s teens face an entirely different set of challenges, like social media addiction, cyberbullying, vaping, and prescription pills.

 Knowledge is power.
-Arm yourself with information that is current and correct.
-Share that information with parents of other teens.
-The more you know about the dangers and risks facing your child, the better you can arm them with the tools they need to protect themselves.
+Arm yourself with current and correct information and share it with parents of other teens.
+The more you know about the dangers and risks your teen faces, the better you can provide the information they need to protect themselves.

 3. Set Rules and Enforce Consequences

 Be clear and consistent about the rules in your household.
-Let your teens know what you expect from them and the consequences for breaking your family’s rules.
-You may consider letting your teens help to establish the rules and consequences for your household, as well.
+Let your teens know what you expect from them and the consequences of breaking your family’s rules.
+You may also consider letting your teens help establish the rules and consequences for your household.

 4. Be an Example